aws/aws-parallelcluster-cookbook/system_tests/README.md

 Finally, the Dockerfile runs the `bootstrap.sh` process.
 This script is responsible for mocking several applications which would be available on a node but do not make sense in a virtual environment (e.g. `sysctl`, `modprobe`, etc...).
-The `bootstrap.sh` process then launches the `chef-client` with the `aws-parallelcluster::default` recipe as the cloudformation would.
+The `bootstrap.sh` process then launches the `cinc-client` with the `aws-parallelcluster::default` recipe as the cloudformation would.

 ### Configuration / Docker Run